researchapps/sherlock/pytorch-dev/README.md

 ## Custom Container
-A user requested a container with the following (additional) modules, which will be available via the Dockerfile in this folder as `docker://vanessa/pytorch-dev`
+A user requested a container with the following (additional) modules, which will be available via the Dockerfiles in this folder as `docker://vanessa/pytorch-dev` and `docker://vanessa/pytorch-dev:py2.7` (python 3 and 2, respectively) on [Docker Hub](https://hub.docker.com/r/vanessa/pytorch-dev/tags/).

 ```bash
 numpy